 1-3 points Warning points.
-Written communication from administration is sent to parents/guardians.
+Written communication from the administration is sent to parents/guardians.
 On-campus detention or service learning may be assigned.
 Student submits letter delineating offense and personal commitment to remedy.
-Student meets with teacher and Principal at the third referral.
-4-6 points Student suspended for one day.
-Student and parents meet with Principal.
+The student meets with the teacher and Principal at the third referral.
+4-6 points Thetudent suspended for one day.
+The student and parents meet with the Principal.
 7-9 points Student suspended for three days.
-Student and parents may be asked to meet with the Administrative Committee.
+The student and parents may be asked to meet with the Administrative Committee.
 10-12 points Student suspended from school for one week.
-Student and parents will be asked to meet with the Administrative Committee 13+ points Student will be asked to withdraw from school.
+The student and parents will be asked to meet with the Administrative Committee 13+ points The student will be asked to withdraw from school.

 Any CMS faculty or staff member has the authority to report a behavioral issue that may result in demerit points.
-Points are assigned for the commission of the following offenses during school hours or during any school-related activity.
+Points are assigned for the commission of the following offenses during school hours or any school-related activity.

 This list is a guide and is not intended to be exhaustive or prescriptive:

-1-3 points Classroom behavior detrimental to teaching environment, repeated dress code violations, gum-chewing, horseplay, minor skirmishes, legal medication violation, chronic tardiness, dishonesty, student vehicle policy violations, public displays of affection, disruptive classroom behavior, gambling during school hours.
-4-6 points Abusive behavior, disrespect toward student or staff, obscene language usage, insubordination, truancy (1 st offense), academic honesty policy violation, and non-compliance with school vehicle policies.
+1-3 points Classroom behavior detrimental to the teaching environment, repeated dress code violations, gum-chewing, horseplay, minor skirmishes, legal medication violation, chronic tardiness, dishonesty, student vehicle policy violations, public displays of affection, disruptive classroom behavior, gambling during school hours.
+4-6 points Abusive behavior, disrespect toward students or staff, obscene language usage, insubordination, truancy (1 st offense), academic honesty policy violation, and non-compliance with school vehicle policies.
 7-9 points Bullying, fighting, verbal and/or sexual harassment, inappropriate electronic posting/digital communication, any type of theft, possession of a look-alike weapon of any kind, truancy (2 nd offense), and minor vandalism (under \$100).
-10-13 points Possession of and/or use of ANY contraband (includes illegal drugs, alcohol, tobacco, guns, knives, unauthorized keys, stolen RX's, etc.) during school time or any school-related activity.
+10-13 points Possession of and/or use of ANY contraband (includes illegal drugs, edibles, alcohol, tobacco, vaping, guns, knives, unauthorized keys, stolen RXs, etc.) during school time or any school-related activity.
 Serious vandalism (over \$100) and/or damage to school property.
-Any inappropriate sexual misconduct, sexual harassment or other behavior deemed detrimental to the student body or to school life.
-Unauthorized or inappropriate usage or control of any school owned technology.
+Any inappropriate sexual misconduct, sexual harassment, or other behavior deemed detrimental to the student body or school life.
+Unauthorized or inappropriate usage or control of any school-owned technology.
 Major confrontation with faculty/staff.
 Any of the above whether on or off campus will result in 10-13 referral points.